Bionus/imgbrd-grabber/docs/docs/compilation.md

 * words.txt (not required, used for tag autocompletion)
 * settings.ini (if it doesn't exist, create it using `touch settings.ini`

-Another option would be to simply move the binary to the release folder after the compilation.
+Another option would be to simply move the binary to the "release" folder after the compilation.

 ## Raspberry Pi (Raspbian)